-The list below represents a cumulative view of estimated minimum savings related to the work of ACS.
-These numbers are based on the information provided in this report, and correspond to estimates of potential transport costs, fees collected and days defendants would otherwise have been at the jail or housed out of county.
+The list below represents a cumulative view of estimated minimum savings related to the work of ACS in 2021.
+These numbers are based on the information provided in this report and correspond to estimates of days defendants would have otherwise been incarcerated at the jail or housed out of county, as well as the sum of fees collected.